tiagodeliberali/blog/docs/multiple_consumers.md

     }
 ```

 The magic happens inside `Buffer`, a small helper struct we use to maintain the cursor position we consumed from our u8 array.
-In this way, each call to `read_string`, `read_u32`, or `read_u8` guarantee that we are going to navigate inside the buffer while extract information.
+In this way, each call to `read_string`, `read_u32`, or `read_u8` gives us a value while allows us to navigate inside the buffer.
 The other two functions, `write_string` and `write_u32`, are helper functions that respect the schema proposed by our binary communication protocol.

 ## Multithread storage sync

-We can create another important module to handle `storage` entities.
+We created another important module to handle `storage` entities.
 In this way, we can split the logic of storing data, currently associated with a single partition, and introduce the code associated with the topic/partition organization.
 In our system, `Cluster` will keep a `HashMap` with topic names and `Vec`s of partitions.
 Each `Partition` is responsible for a `Vec` of contents and its own interior mutability.

 ```rust
 pub struct Cluster {